mauroservienti/milestone.github.io/_posts/back-to-basics-messages.md

 ## Events cross service boundaries.
 Commands don't.

 Events are, by definition, immutable.
 They represent something that happened in the past.
 And the past cannot be changed.
-Events are good candidates for cross-boundaries communication.
+Events are good candidates for cross-boundary communication.

 > For an introduction to services, boundaries, and components, please, refer to "[Back to Basics: service boundaries, autonomous components, and coupling](TODO-add-link)."

 When crossing a boundary, we're leaving a well-known territory to explore somewhere under someone else's control, a different service.
 We want to ensure they trust we won't move around the cheese.
-The second important aspect is that we have no control over someone else lawn.
+The second important aspect is that we have no control over someone else's lawn.
 A service cannot tell another service, "Do this for me," it can only broadcast to those interested that something happened.

 ### Messages